yJazz/pyAcqua/README.md

 # pyAcqua
+A wrapper which prepare java, slurm, and shell scripts using command line.

+- run `setup.py` for the installation
-use command line to submit jobs
+- use `pyAcqua --help` in the command line for more information